Kidney Disease and Kidney Stones

 The habit of drinking black tea daily and the use of iron supplements to counter anemia contribute to the development of kidney stones and calculi.
 The tannic acid in black tea can cause the calcium in the body to solidify and to accumulate in the kidneys, causing excruciating pain.
 Some stones are not of a calcium nature, but rather are primarily precipitations of uric acid crystals, and therefore an indication of gout.

-One should eat a more plant-based diet and rely on beans, seafood, and lentils as the major source of protein.
+One should eat a more beans, seafood, and organ meats as the major source of protein.
 If possible, try to maintain a diet that is more alkaline and less acidic.

 There is evidence to suggest that once a patient is on dialysis due to kidney failure, he or she should consume more protein compared to someone suffering from recurrent kidney stones.